Martin Wows NAMM 2020 with the Ultramodern SC-13E

-SC-13E specs include: New 13-fret asymmetrical S body size with deep scoop cutaway; fine koa veneer back and sides over solid Khaya core; solid Sitka spruce top; unique asymmetrical bracing with partial scalloping; new heel-less Velocity neck with new asymmetrical ergonomic profile; new Sure Align neck joint; solid ebony fingerboard with High Performance Taper; new solid ebony sloped belly bridge with 2-5/32” string spacing; new Road Series Style 13 appointments unique to this model; faux tortoise asymmetrical teardrop pickguard; chrome Grover open back tuners; Fishman MX-T electronics with onboard tuner.
+SC-13E specs include: New 13-fret asymmetrical S body size with deep scoop cutaway; fine koa veneer back and sides over solid Khaya core; solid Sitka spruce top; unique asymmetrical Tone Tension X-bracing with partial scalloping; new heel-less Sure Align neck with new asymmetrical ergonomic Velocity profile; solid ebony fingerboard with High Performance Taper; new solid ebony sloped belly bridge with 2-5/32” string spacing; new Road Series Style 13 appointments unique to this model; faux tortoise asymmetrical teardrop pickguard; chrome Grover open back tuners; Fishman MX-T electronics with onboard tuner.
 Comes with a waterproof, plush-lined gig bag.

 “Not your grandad’s Martin, the SC-13E is an ultramodern acoustic-electric guitar of tremendous versatility and unmatched player comfort.
-Its advanced ergonomic design is ideal for long term playing sessions, and its innovative shape and bracing provide satisfying tonal balance, good for countless musical styles.”
+Its advanced ergonomic design is ideal for extended playing sessions, and its innovative shape and bracing create a satisfying tonal balance that is good for countless musical styles.”

 At three o’clock today, Pacific Standard Time, C. F. Martin & Co. unveiled to the public the SC-13E.
-With its innovative S size, deep angular Cutaway, and the attractive updated Style 13 appointments, this acoustic-Electric guitar introduces to the world the first new Martin-invented body design since 1934.
+With its revolutionary asymmetrical S size, deep angular Cutaway, and the attractive updated Style 13 appointments, this acoustic-Electric guitar introduces to the world the first new Martin-invented body size in 86 years.

-The soundboard is made from solid Sitka spruce from the Pacific Northwest.
+The SC-13E’s soundboard is solid Sitka spruce from the Pacific Northwest.
 And on a top this wide it is nicely flexible and resonant.
-But some of that has to do with the special bracing that was developed for this unique body size.
+But some of that has to do with the special bracing that was developed for this specific body.